-While vessels remain moored to the monobuoy, they must keep their machinery in a condition for immediate use, so as to be able to leave the buoy as soon as they are notified to do so.
-They must also keep the ship's port winch and boom in working order.
+While vessels remain moored to the monobuoy, they must keep their engine in a condition for immediate use, to be able to leave the buoy as soon as they are notified to do so.
+They must also keep the ship's bow mooring equipment and crane in working order.